 Visitors on Campus

 Essential visitors, including consulting paraprofessionals, approved renters, admissions visitors, vendors, and emergency visitors, will continue to have supervised access in buildings.
-Pre-scheduled 1-on-1 meetings with teachers or administrators will be permitted.
+Pre-scheduled 1-on-1 meetings with teachers or administrators will be permitted for vaccinated individuals.
 Parents and caregivers will not be permitted to enter the building during drop-off and pick-up.
 Prearranged parent volunteer activities are permitted outdoors.
 We are eager for the return of grade-level events like concerts and plays.
 As mandates and recommendations evolve, please be assured that we will modify campus visitor protocols as allowable.
-Regardless of vaccination status, all visitors should wear a mask indoors.
+Regardless of vaccination status, all visitors must wear a mask indoors.

 Adults and children will continue to wear masks on all buses, regardless of vaccination status.
 Where possible, students will follow proper social distancing.